School Donation (Activities Fee)

 The School Day

-The day begins at 8:30 am and finishes at 3 pm.
+The day begins at 8:30 am and finishes at 2.45pm.
 There are five 60 minute lessons each day.
-There are four periods before the lunch break which runs from 1:20 pm to 2 pm.
-Wednesday times are a little different to accommodate sport and recreation which begin at 2:40 pm.
+There are three periods before the lunch break which runs from 1.15pm to 1.45 pm.

 Mōhua – Gold